eliraybon/dreddit/README.md

 })
 ```

 Another cool feature of Dreddit is the nested comment system.
-All comments, as well as replies, can be upvoted and downvoted as well.
+All comments can be upvoted, downvoted and replied to.

 <p align="center">
   <img src="https://github.com/eliraybon/dreddit/blob/master/frontend/public/assets/images/readme/nestedcomments.png">